siv-the-programmer/Clyp-pad/README.md

 <img src="pics/pic1.jpg" width="400" alt="addpol">

-Clyppad is a local-first infinite canvas for notes, folders, shapes, and visual organization.
+Clyppad is an infinite canvas for notes, folders, shapes, and visual organization.

 It runs entirely in the browser as a static web application.
 No backend.
 No authentication.
 No external database.